Actindo-AG/Documentation/Accounting/Operation/08_LockPeriodBookings.md

 ![Lock months](/Assets/Screenshots/Accounting/Book/Bookings/Bookings_LockMonths.png "[Lock months]")

 1. Click the *Lock months* menu entry in the *EDIT* context menu.
-A window opens for you to select the booking months to be locked.
+A window opens for you to select the months to be locked for bookings.

   ![Lock months window](/Assets/Screenshots/Accounting/Book/Bookings/Bookings_LockMonths_Window.png "[Lock months window]")

-2. Select the journal(s) where the bookings to be processed are recorded in the *Journal* drop-down lists.

-3. Select the month(s) where the bookings to be processed are recorded in the *Month* drop-down lists.
+3. Lock the month(s) as necessary by selecting *Locked* in the drop-down list of the corresponding month(s).

-  > [Info] Be aware that, once the bookings have been processed, they cannot be changed or deleted any more.
+  > [Info] This action can be reversed by selecting the *bookable* option in the drop-down list for the corresponding month(s).

 4. Click the [OK] button.
-A confirmation window is displayed.
-The selected bookings are processed.
-The [DELETE] button is now greyed out.
+A pop-up window is displayed shortly to confirm that the change is being saved.
+The selected month(s) are now locked for bookings.

-[comment]: <> (Where do I see that bookings have been processed?
-Nothing changes in Bookings tab)
+[comment]: <> (More info/research needed!)

 ## Next steps